Michigan Parking Lot Pedestrian Accidents: Here’s What To Know

 Under Michigan law, all drivers must carry a minimum of $250,000/$500,000 in liability insurance coverage also known as third party car insurance.
 However, the law also gives them the option “to purchase lower limits” of $50,000 and $100,000.
 (MCL 500.3101(1); 500.3131(2); 500.3009(1)(a) and (b), (5))

-When an at-fault driver was driving for Uber or Lyft or was operating a truck or commercial vehicle or was an employee of a business and acting within the scope of his or her employment at the time that he or she injured a pedestrian, then the liability insurance coverage limits that are available for compensation may be higher.
+When an at-fault driver was driving for Uber or Lyft or was operating a truck or commercial vehicle or was an employee of a business and acting within the scope of his or her employment at the time that he or she injured a person walking, then the liability insurance coverage limits that are available for compensation may be higher.

-The compensation for settlements can also be affected by the amount of umbrella insurance coverage the at-fault driver has as well as his or her personal assets that could be used to contribute to the compensation that is owed to an injured pedestrian.
+The compensation for settlements can also be affected by the amount of umbrella insurance coverage the at-fault driver has as well as his or her personal assets that could be used to contribute to the compensation that is owed to an injured victim.

-Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in auto accidents.
+Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in automobile crashes.

 Our secret?
 Our attorneys deliberately handle fewer cases than other personal injury law firms.
 This allows us to focus more time and attention on our cases.